What Does Car Insurance Cover?

 It’s not pleasant to think about, but if you or other passengers in your car get hurt in a car accident, this coverage comes into play, regardless of who was at fault.

-Depending on where you live, you may have the option to add either personal injury protection (PIP) or medical payments (MedPay) coverage to your car insurance policy.
+Depending on where you live, you will have the option to add either personal injury protection (PIP) or medical payments (MedPay) coverage to your car insurance policy.

 MedPay covers some medical expenses, including, but not limited to: